soumadri/solid-examples/README.md

 # Examples of SOLID implementation in PHP

-Simple example demonstrating how SOLID principles can be adpted to implement a data storage module
+Simple example demonstrating how SOLID principles can be adopted to implement a data storage module